snyk/user-docs/docs/getting-started/introduction-to-snyk-projects/project-tags/README.md

 {% hint style="info" %}
 **Feature availability**\
-Project tags are available for Team, Business, and Enterprise plans.
+Project tags are available for Business and Enterprise plans.
 See [pricing plans](https://snyk.io/plans/) for more details.
 {% endhint %}

 A tag is a key and value combination which allows you to add additional custom metadata to projects, through the project issues page.